ovh/docs/pages/web/emails/how_to_configure_outlook_2016_mac/guide.en-gb.md

 ---
-title: Configuring your email address in Outlook 2016 for Mac
+title: 'Configuring your email address in Outlook 2016 for Mac'
 slug: configuration-outlook-2016-mac
-excerpt: Find out how to configure your MX Plan email address in Outlook 2016 for Mac
+excerpt: 'Find out how to configure your MX Plan email address in Outlook 2016 for Mac'
 section: Outlook
 ---

-**Last updated 23rd March 2018**
+**Last updated 31st May 2018**

 ## Objective